funbar/Automatic-Youtube-Reddit-Text-To-Speech-Video-Generator-and-Uploader/README.md

 Receive credentials for your google API account will be downloaded and saved automatically following a one time login (your browser window will be opened requesting a google account login): videouploader.py -> get_credentials()

+### Troubleshooting

+- If you have an active instance of MySQL, you will need to kill it by killing the process that is running the Python3 application.
+YOu can use ```ps -aux```